Why Literary Translation is Important?

 It Leads to the Development of New Markets

 Translation allows for experimentation with new literary texts.
 In the world of literature, huge markets are being discovered.
-Translations of renowned works open the doors for new market exploration.
+Translations of renowned works open the doors for new market exploration and new business opportunities.

 This is because the translation of literary text belonging to ancient and unexplored regions develops an understanding of those regions.